ydtg1993/ant/README.md

     $token = $ant->prepare();

-send message to the client that it has the same token
+send message to the client whitch has the same token

     $ant->send($token,Structure::NOTICE_EVENT,"this is a message form php");